Understanding Gyroscopic Precession In RC Helicopters

 Notice the cyclic input where the blade pitch angle reaches maximum is on the left side of the heli, but the blade flap doesn't reach maximum amplitude (force) until it's pointing toward the tail rotor.
 This helicopter is obviously flying forward (maximum cyclic lift on the back half of the rotor disc, minimum on the front half).

-Phase lag or flap lag, is simply the distance (usually measured in degrees) of arc travel, it takes the rotor blade to respond and reach its peak amplitude from the time it's first given the command to do so.
+Phase lag or flap lag, is simply the distance (usually measured in degrees) of arc travel, it takes the rotor blade to respond and reach its peak amplitude (and thus peak resultant cyclic force) from the time it's first given the command to do so.

-Coincidently, on our RC helicopters and even many full size ones, that duration of lag occurs about 90 degrees later in rotation from where the command input was given (why the gyroscopic precession theory is so convenient to explain it).
+Coincidently, on our RC helicopters and some full size ones, that duration of time to react (lag) occurs about 90 degrees later in rotation from where the input command was given.
+This is why the gyroscopic precession hypothesis is so convenient to explain it.
+However, if it was truly gyroscopic precession, it would be exactly 90 degrees on every helicopter out there and that is certainly not the case.

-Precession or phase lag; all you need to know when building or setting up an RC heli, is that on our RC helicopters, it occurs pretty darn close to 90 degrees later in rotation.
+Call it what you want, Precession or Phase Lag; all you need to know when building or setting up an RC heli, is that on our RC helicopters, it occurs pretty darn close to 90 degrees later in rotation.
 And if you are taking an RC heli exam, most clubs/instructors will want precession theory for the answer.
-I'll accept both :-)
+I'll accept both, but encourage the correct theory of phase lag :-)

 Are You Looking For RC Helicopter Help?